 - Mike worked with Supervisor Sheila Kuehl to create multi-disciplinary teams of outreach workers called “C3” (County-City-Community) Teams to focus outreach in Venice encampments.

-- Worked with Mayor Garcetti and the City Administrative Officer to identify vacant and underused city property to create the affordable and supportive housing needed to help get people off the street as part of a citywide effort.
+- Mike worked with Mayor Garcetti and the City Administrative Officer to identify vacant and underused city property to create the affordable and supportive housing needed to help get people off the street as part of a citywide effort.

 - Mike proposed legislation to protect our coast from oil drilling, to sue oil companies for the damage their climate pollution has wreaked on our neighborhoods.